 - Clinical/Medical Laboratory Scientist or Clinical/Medical Laboratory Technician accepted to or presently enrolled in an accredited Master of Science or Doctoral program in or related to Clinical/Medical Laboratory Science.

-- Stipends for applicants and assistants.
+- Stipends for investigators or assistants.

-- Manuscript preparation and publication cost.
+- Manuscript preparation and publication costs.

 - Awardees seeking an extension or additional support for continuation of a previously supported project must submit a new application accompanied by a progress report.
 Up to two extensions may be granted.